 You can add the Veracode Flaw Importer task to your Azure DevOps and Team Foundation Server (TFS) build pipelines.
-The task uses the Veracode Azure DevOps Extension to automate the import of flaws from Veracode Static Analysis in your Software Development Life Cycle.
+The task uses the Veracode Azure DevOps Extension to automatically import flaws and vulnerabilities as work items.

 - The project to which the running release or build job belongs, where the Flaw Importer task is running

 - The project to which you want to import the flaws or vulnerabilities

 - You have installed the Veracode Azure DevOps Extension.

 - You have generated Veracode API credentials.
 If your credentials contain variables, you must start each variable with a